firmata/protocol/protocol.md

 ```
 EXTENDED_ID                 0x00 // A value of 0x00 indicates the next 2 bytes define the extended ID
 RESERVED               0x01-0x0F // IDs 0x01 - 0x0F are reserved for user defined commands
-EXTENDED_ANALOG_READ        0x66 // analog read commands from any pin
+ANALOG_READ                 0x66 // analog read commands from any pin
 ANALOG_MAPPING_QUERY        0x69 // ask for mapping of analog to pin numbers
 ANALOG_MAPPING_RESPONSE     0x6A // reply with mapping info
 CAPABILITY_QUERY            0x6B // ask for supported modes and resolution of all pins